 18 Aug Do Not Make This Mistake When Doing Business Overseas

 I remember the email well, although this was more than 15 years ago.
-It came from a potential business partner in mainland China and it started out promising.
+Working as a global business advisor, it came from a potential business partner in mainland China and it started out promising.
 “Planning our visit to USA so we can finalize our partnership.”
 Then my heart sank as it continued “We will arrive the afternoon of December 24th.
 We will want to get good rest and then meet up with you and your team for lunch next day.
 Maybe we could visit your offices that afternoon to continue our discussions.”

-I was the CEO of a fast-growing startup company at the time and we had been engaged in discussions with this large insurance group in the hopes of a profitable entry into the vast Chinese market.
+I was working with a fast-growing startup company at the time and we had been engaged in discussions with this large insurance group in the hopes of a profitable entry into the vast Chinese market.
 It would be quite the coup to have them traveling to the US to meet with us and finalize a deal.

 Yet to almost all of you reading this today, it is obvious that the dates selected for these important business discussions would be far from ideal.
 In fact, I remember politely explaining to our potential business partners that these would not be good dates for us.
 However, the experience left me with the clear realization that our Chinese partners knew very little about our culture and maybe even less about our values and how our company operated.